Sam Goody: History

-Sam "Goody" Gutowitz (1904–1991) of New York City opened a small record store on New York's 9th Avenue shortly after the advent of vinyl long-playing records in the late 1940s.
-Although he did some retail business from his main store on 49th Street, most of his volume was in mail-order sales at discount prices, of which he was a pioneer.
-He became something of a folk hero among penniless college students as the first successful large-scale LP discounter.
+Sam "Goody" Gutowitz (1904–1991) of New York City opened a small record store on 9th Avenue shortly after the advent of vinyl long-playing records (LPs) in the late 1940s.
+Although he did some retail business from his main store on 49th Street, most of his volume was in sales at discount prices, of which he was a pioneer.
+He became something of a folk hero among penniless college students as the first successful LP discounter.